-- Water Mains: There are water mains intermittently interacting with the Proposed CBC; - Sewers: There are sewer lines intermittently interacting with the Proposed CBC; - Gas Infrastructure: There are gas mains intermittently interacting with the Proposed CBC; and - Electricity Lines: There are a number of underground electricity cables crossing and running adjacent to the majority of the Proposed CBC, ranging from low to high voltage.
+- Water Mains: There are water mains lining the entire Proposed CBC; - Sewers: There are sewer lines running along the majority of the Proposed CBC, particularly from Ballyfermot to the City Centre; - Gas Infrastructure: There are gas mains running along the majority of the Proposed CBC, particularly from Ballyfermot to the City Centre; and

+• Electricity Lines: There are a number of underground electricity cables interacting with the majority of the Proposed CBC, ranging from low to high voltage, particularly from Inchicore to the City Centre.
 Overhead lines will interact with the Proposed CBC less frequently.